 Doctor of Philosophy Degree

 The Doctor of Philosophy (Ph.D.) is the highest degree granted by UNO.
-Beyond GPA and test scores, admission into this advanced, selective program conveys students’ original research abilities, achievement level, and detailed knowledge of a broad subject matter.
-Upon admittance, students build upon this foundation by completing field-leading research, a multi-semester residence under the guidance of one or more faculty members, and a minimum of 60 semester hours.
+Beyond GPA and test scores, admission to this advanced, selective program denotes original research abilities, achievement level, and detailed knowledge of the subject matter.
+Upon admission, doctoral students build upon this foundation by completing field-leading research, a multi-semester residence under the guidance of one or more faculty members, and a minimum of 60 semester hours.
 To be awarded a degree, students must:

 - earn a minimum 3.0 GPA for all coursework;